VKCOM/nocolor/docs/usage.md

 - `--tag` — the tag to be used to set the color in PHPDoc; The default is `color`;
 - `--index-only-files` — comma-separated list of paths to files, which should be **indexed**, but **not analyzed**.
 It is used to specify folders that contain *definitions of functions, classes, etc.*, which is **important for correct analysis**, but the files themselves do not need to be analyzed;
 - `--output` — path to the file where the errors will be written in JSON format;
-- `--php-extensions` — comma-separated list of PHP extensions to be analyzed.
+- `--php-exts` — comma-separated list of PHP extensions to be analyzed.
 The default is `php, inc, php5, phtml`;
 - `--cache-dir` — path to the directory where the cache will be saved.
 The cache allows you to analyze the project **much faster**, since a large stage of data collection is skipped.
 The default is `$TMP/nocolor-cache`;
 - `--disable-cache` — flag to disable caching.
 The default is `false`;
 - `--cores` — maximum number of threads for analysis.
 By default, it is equal to the number of processor threads;